 Of the improvements slated for Stitch-Maps.com, some are what you’d call usability improvements, things geared to make the site easier or more enjoyable to use:

 - More video tutorials!
-A single introductory video just isn’t enough.
+The introductory video and other videos at YouTube are just a start.

 - A beefier text box for editing written instructions.
 Search and replace, anyone?